christiansegercrantz/entropy-poolin/README.md

 Rough structure sketch of the code library

-1) main file that is used to run the entropy pooling procedure
+1) main file that is used to run the entropy pooling procedure (this will call the functions)

 2) function(s) for uploading and preprocessing the data from xlsx file into views